Mico27/gbs-ConfigLoadSavePlugin/README.md

 ---

-## Technicalities and Restrictions
+## Size Limits and Restrictions

 ### Save Configuration Is Compile-Time Only

-The **Save configuration** event runs at GB Studio compile time.
-It generates `save_points.c` and `save_points.h` asset files.
-Changing which variables are included requires a full project rebuild.
-The event does not emit any GBVM bytecode.
+The **Save configuration** event runs when the project is built and emits no runtime code.
+Changing which variables are included requires a full rebuild.

 ### Save/Load Events Must Match the Configuration

-The custom `vm_data_save_ex` / `vm_data_load_ex` functions in the plugin's `load_save.c` use the generated `save_points` array when `data/save_points.h` is present.
-If you use the **built-in** Game Data Save/Load events alongside the custom ones, the built-in events will also use the same custom `load_save.c` (because the plugin replaces the file), so the built-in save/load events are effectively identical to the custom ones when this plugin is installed.
-Using the plugin-provided events is recommended for clarity.
+Once a **Save configuration** event exists, the built-in Game Data Save/Load events use the same custom structure, so they behave identically to the plugin's own events.
+Using the plugin-provided events is still recommended, for clarity.

 ### Peek Index Is 0-Based, Matching Configuration Order